 Reassess Your Budget

-Before you figure out the intricacies of COVID-19 testing, you'll want to consider whether your budget will allow you to accommodate the process for all guests, or, alternatively, if you'll be putting the cost and responsibility of testing on each individual attendee.
+If you plan to require COVID-19 testing before your wedding, you'll want to consider whether your budget will allow you to accommodate the process for all guests, or, alternatively, if you'll be putting the cost and responsibility of testing on each individual attendee.
 According to Hardtman, the most economical way of getting tested is through state-approved sites that are open and available to the public.

 Rapid Antigen vs. PCR Testing